 Ensure That Your Employees Know What They Are Getting

 Perhaps you already do this, but many companies do not, and many employees are uneducated or confused about their company-provided health benefits.
-According to the survey, it’s not

 Only 33 percent of employees ranked their company’s benefit education as excellent or very good, and yet a closer look at was actually on offer in many cases revealed that often the opinions of those who were less impressed with their health benefits were formed because they just did not know the full scope of the offering.